 6. Landing in the UK

-Most international flights arriving from the US are overnights landing at UK airports during early morning hours.
-Heathrow and Gatwick airports handle the majority of US arrivals.
+Most international flights from the US are overnights landing during early morning hours.
+Heathrow and Gatwick airports are outside of London and handle the majority of US arrivals.

-Heathrow airport is closest to London: about an 1- 1.5 hour drive and 18 miles west of the center of London (Westminster)
+Heathrow airport is west of London: about an 1- 1.5 hour drive and 18 miles

 Gatwick airport lies south of London: about 1.5 hour drive and 30 miles